mariuscaptari/chatapp/README.md

 The main downside we found with using Cassandra was that when querying the database for matching substrings we had to enable SASIIndex for the content column, which is not ideal and not recommended for production.

 ---
-We have choosen to go with a replication factor of 3 for our cassandra cluster given that we are running 5 sepparate nodes (kubernetes pods) in production.
+We have choosen to go with a replication factor of 3 for our cassandra cluster to ensure that even if we lose 1 or 2 pods, the application should still be available.

 ### Containarization and orchestration